 Built in apps

-This is a good directory of plugins for Mail.app - Mail Act-On
+- Mail.app plugins This is a good directory of plugins for Mail.app

 Unix compatibility

-If you’re an Emacs users, you need this.
+- Gnu Emacs for Mac OS X If you’re an Emacs users, you need this.
 If you’re not, I’m not going to try and convince you.
-This is updated monthly and works great. - X11.app
+This is updated roughly quarterly and works great.

-You’ll need this to run some Linux apps.
-If you need X support this is what you want. - SSHKeychain (open source)
+- XQuartz You’ll need this to run some Linux apps.
+If you need X support this is what you want.
+This is the most up to date version of X

-zshis the power user’s interactive shell.
+is the power user’s interactive shell.
 It has incredibly powerful command (programmable) and file completion, and a host of other features that I can’t even begin to describe.
-You can look at my blog for zsh related posts.
+You can look at my blog for zsh related posts. - Homebrew This is the best of the packaging systems for OS X.

 Self Expression/Customization